Birth: 18 August 1895 44 Kashgar Road, Plumstead, London, UK

 I have not been able to find out very much about the Baltic Fleet except the following from a naval history site: At the end of 1918 British naval forces in the Baltic under the command of Rear Adm Sir Walter Cowan were given the difficult task of protecting the Baltic States, evacuating German forces, and operating against the Bolsheviks.
 Warships on both sides were lost, some to the many Russian and German minefields.
 Between December 1918 and September 1919 - just nine months - British losses amounted to: 1 light cruiser, 2 destroyers, 2 small monitors, 1 submarine, 4 minesweepers and 3 coastal motor boats.

-The following comes from Encyclopędia Britannica 2001: The armistice negotiated with the Germans during the summer of 1919 required their withdrawal to East Prussia.
+The following comes from Encyclopedia Britannica 2001: The armistice negotiated with the Germans during the summer of 1919 required their withdrawal to East Prussia.
 Before it could be implemented, however, von der Goltz managed to organize an anticommunist West Russian army, including German monarchist volunteers, under an obscure White Russian adventurer, Pavel Bermondt-Avalov.
 On Oct.
 8, 1919, Bermondt-Avalov's forces attacked the Latvian army and pushed into the suburbs of Riga.
 Simultaneously, in an effort to establish communications with Germany, his army moved into western Lithuania.
 The Latvians, assisted by an Anglo-French naval squadron, counterattacked and defeated the effort.
 Subsequently he suffered another defeat in Lithuania.
 By December 15 all his troops had abandoned Latvia and Lithuania.

 Edward James Cowles was my uncle.
+I was named after him.

 Return to Cowles Gendex.

-Return to Croucher Gendex.
+Return to Main Gendex.

 Return to Croucher Home Page.